 Should the liver be severely impaired, what remains as a sole option for some sufferers is a liver transplant.
 Although liver transplants are often successful, the chance of being first in line for a donor liver that matches your body (or your body may reject the liver) is often a period that takes several years.

 Also, some hospitals and medical centers are reluctant to perform liver transplants on people who have a history of alcoholism (despite the Hippocratic Oath) due to their belief that a large number of successful transplant patients will return to their drinking habits post-transplant.
 As such, requisites to qualify for a transplant are stringent.

 These include abstinence from alcohol for at least a six-month period leading up to the date of the surgery and enrollment in a counseling program.

-Should you, or anyone that you know, contract the signs of alcoholic hepatitis, or even if you feel that you may have a drinking problem that may result in the eventuality of you contracting this disease, do see a doctor, and take immediate action.
+Should you, or anyone that you know, contract the signs of alcoholic hepatitis, or even if you feel that you may have a drinking problem that may result in the eventuality of you contracting this disease, do see a doctor, and contact a treatment provider today to take immediate action.